IEMLdev/ieml-api/README.md

 [![Build Status](https://travis-ci.org/IEMLdev/ieml.svg?branch=master)](https://travis-ci.org/IEMLdev/ieml)

 IEML is an artificial "natural" language having the following properties:
+  * All the IEML expressions (called USL Uniform Semantic Locator) are made by a regular grammar of composition function over a fixed set of basic [semantic primes](https://en.wikipedia.org/wiki/Semantic_primes), called morphemes (browsable [here](https://intlekt.io/?comments=I%3A "IEML dictionary"))
+  * The semantic relations between the USLs are embedded in the structure : theirs morphemes and the composition rules that combine them.
+  * The structure has a unique valid serialisation.
+This property comes from an intrinsic order defined on the USL.
+  * All the morphemes have disjoint meaning and the composition function have disjoint image.

+ Corollary:
+  * Two different IEML expression express two different meanings.
+There is no polysemy in IEML.
+  * We cannot express a USL with other USL.
+There is no synonymy in IEML.
   * All the semantic relationships between IEML representations are computable.
-  * Every meaning has only one IEML representation and every IEML representation has only one meaning.

-The [ieml grammar](https://pierrelevyblog.files.wordpress.com/2014/01/00-grammaire-ieml1.pdf "IEML grammar") is constituted of a [dictionary](https://intlekt.io/?comments=I%3A "IEML dictionary") of elementary meanings units - words - and syntactic rules to combine them into topics, then facts and finally, theories.
+IEML is then a discrete coordinate system for the semantic space.

+The language is explained in the [ieml grammar](https://pierrelevyblog.files.wordpress.com/2014/01/00-grammaire-ieml1.pdf "IEML grammar").
+The basic semantics units are defined in the [dictionary](https://intlekt.io/?comments=I%3A "IEML dictionary").
+The USL can be written with the [Intlekt editor](https://intlekt.io) and are saved in a [github database](https://github.com/IEMLdev/ieml-language).
-This language have been made by the French philosopher [Pierre Levy](https://en.wikipedia.org/wiki/Pierre_L%C3%A9vy).
+This language has been made by the French philosopher [Pierre Levy](https://en.wikipedia.org/wiki/Pierre_L%C3%A9vy) and implemented in python by Louis van Beurden.

-The language overcomes some inherent limitations of naturals languages for algorithmic manipulation :
+This project is made to overcome some inherent limitations of natural languages for algorithmic manipulation :
-  - text generation : rules-based natural language generation can leverage the regularity of the IEML syntax.
-  - out-of-vocabularies : every proposition in IEML is build from ~3500 words, all defined in the dictionary with their paradigmatic relationships.
+  - interoperability of ontologies : Metadata systems suffer from multiple terminologies between different users
-  - semantic similarities : we can automatically compute semantic relations between IEML propositions.
+  - semantic similarities : The semantic graphs between concepts is directly embedded in each USL serialisation, we can automatically compute semantic relations between two USLs.
-  - as an interlingua : IEML does not use any existing natural language as its core semantics.
-But everything that can be said can be described in IEML.
-  - interaperobility of ontologies : Each IEML expression will have an unique URL.

-Every meaning has only one IEML representation and every IEML representation has only one meaning :
-  - synonymy : the IEML language has an instrinsic order that ensures that every expression has only one valid representation.
-  - polysemy : All the IEML expressions are built from semantic primitives (dictionary) with meanining composition operators (syntax).
-The dictionary is not polysemic, the operators are injetive and theirs resulting propositions can not be reduced to its constituents.
-Therefore, there is no polysemy in IEML.
-From there, we have in IEML a bijection between the signifiers and the signified.
-IEML is then a discrete coordinate system of the semantic space.
-The IEML expressions are called Uniform Semantic Locators (USLs).

-IEML is build from a set of [semantic primes](https://en.wikipedia.org/wiki/Semantic_primes) called the dictionary, and explicit rules of [compositions](https://fr.wikipedia.org/wiki/Combinatoire_s%C3%A9mantique).
+  - interpretability of natural language : A new USL can be translated to natural language by using semantic analogies with USLs already defined in the lexicon.

-The meaning of the words in the dictionary are conventional but not arbitrary, because they respects a set of constraints:
+The meaning of a USL (the translations it can get in natural language) must respect a set of constraints:
- - Each meaning must not already be present in the dictionary, and you can not express this meaning by composition of existing meanings of the dictionary.
- - The words are defined in systems (paradigms) and a paradigm must be the broadest possible in the concept.
+ - The USL are defined in opposition systems, called paradigms.
+All the meaning of the USL in a opposition system must (share a part of the meaning)[https://en.wikipedia.org/wiki/Genus%E2%80%93differentia_definition].
- - A words defined in a paradigms is build from 3 more abstract words and the words must contains these meanings.
+ - The meaning of the USL must respect the semantic relations induced by his structure.
+ - The meaning of the USL must be disjoint from the meaning of already defined USL (that can be computed)

-All the words have a french and english translation.
-A definition and synonyms in french and english will soon be available.
+All the morphemes have a french and english translation, we want to add more natural languages.

 ## Install